History of television

-The concept of television is the work of many individuals in the late 19th and early 20th centuries.
-Constantin Perskyi had coined the word television in a paper read to the International Electricity Congress at the World's Fair in Paris on August 24, 1900.
+The history of television begins with the work of many individuals in the late 19th and early 20th centuries.
+Constantin Perskyi coined the word television in a paper read to the International Electricity Congress at the World's Fair in Paris on August 24, 1900.

 The first practical transmissions of moving images over a radio system used mechanical rotating perforated disks to scan a scene into a time-varying signal that could be reconstructed at a receiver back into an approximation of the original image.
 Development of television was interrupted by the Second World War.
 After the end of the war, all-electronic methods of scanning and displaying images became standard.
 Several different standards for addition of color to transmitted images were developed with different regions using technically incompatible signal standards.

-Television broadcasting expanded rapidly after World War II, becoming an important mass medium for advertising, propaganda, and entertainment.
+Television broadcasting expanded rapidly after the war, becoming an important mass medium for advertising, propaganda, and entertainment.

 Television broadcasts can be distributed over the air by very high frequency (VHF) and ultra high frequency (UHF) radio signals from terrestrial transmitting stations, by microwave signals from Earth-orbiting satellites, or by wired transmission to individual consumers by cable television.
-Many countries have moved away from the original analog radio transmission methods and now use digital television standards, providing additional operating features and conserving radio spectrum bandwidth for more profitable uses.
-Television programming can also be distributed over the Internet.
+Many countries have since shifted from the original analog radio transmission methods to relying on digital television standards, providing additional operating features and conserving radio spectrum bandwidth for more profitable uses.
+Television programming can also be distributed over the internet.

-Television broadcasting may be funded by advertising revenue, by private or governmental organizations prepared to underwrite the cost, or in some countries, by television license fees paid by owners of receivers.
+Funding for television broadcasting varies, but is often subsidized by advertising revenue, by private or governmental organizations prepared to underwrite the cost, or in some countries, by television license fees paid by owners of receivers.
 Some services, especially carried by cable or satellite, are paid by subscriptions.

 Television broadcasting is supported by continuing technical developments such as long-haul microwave networks, which allow distribution of programming over a wide geographic area.
 Video recording methods allow programming to be edited and replayed for later use.
 Three-dimensional television has been used commercially but has not received wide consumer acceptance owing to the limitations of display methods.

 Mechanical television

-Facsimile transmission systems pioneered methods of mechanically scanning graphics in the early 19th century.
+Facsimile transmission (fax) systems pioneered methods of mechanically scanning graphics in the early 19th century.
 The Scottish inventor Alexander Bain introduced the facsimile machine between 1843 and 1846.
 The English physicist Frederick Bakewell demonstrated a working laboratory version in 1851.
 The first practical facsimile system, working on telegraph lines, was developed and put into service by the Italian priest Giovanni Caselli from 1856 onward.

 Willoughby Smith, an English electrical engineer, discovered the photoconductivity of the element selenium in 1873.
 This led, among other technologies, towards telephotography, a way to send still images through phone lines, as early as in 1895, as well as any kind of electronic image scanning devices, both still and in motion, and ultimately to TV cameras.

 The Nipkow disk.
 This schematic shows the circular paths traced by the holes, which may also be square for greater precision.
 The area of the disk outlined in black shows the region scanned.